Real1tyy/Prisma-Calendar/docs-site/docs/features/virtual-events.md

 ### 6. Navigation to Source
 You can navigate from virtual events to their source:
 - Right-click any virtual event → "Go to source"
-- Opens the recurring event configuration note
+- Navigates to the source event in the calendar (switches to week view and highlights the source event for 5 seconds)
-- Useful for checking settings or modifying the recurring pattern
+- Useful for quickly reviewing or editing the recurring event configuration
+- Stay in calendar context instead of switching to note editing mode

 Virtual events give you the best of both worlds: complete visibility of your recurring patterns while keeping your vault focused on actionable, current events.